Hutchins-Center/Fiscal-Impact-Measure/README.md

   - Someone else's project: https://github.com/someones/awesome-project/

-## Licensine
+## Licensing

+One really important part: Give your project a proper license.
+Here you should state what the license is and how to find the text version of the license.
+Something like:

-The code in this project is licensed under Brookings Institution license.
+"The code in this project is licensed under MIT license."